 The zero trust model is also adaptable to the different types of devices and operating systems used by employees at home.
 Cisco found that employees, on average, use 2.5 devices for their work.
 It’s difficult to design static security systems to work with so many often unrecognized devices.
 The zero trust model enables security to be independent of hardware and software technology.

-Choose Wickr Pro for Zero Trust Communications
+Choose AWS Wickr for Zero Trust Communications

-Wickr Pro is the most secure enterprise communications product available today that employs the zero trust model.
+AWS Wickr is the most secure enterprise communications product available today that employs the zero trust model.
 Wickr’s secure collaboration platform uses end-to-end encryption to ensure that data and communications cannot be breached.
 It is the most secure solution for remote workers, with secure voice and video calling, secure screen sharing, secure file transfers, and more.